 Knowledge, your accumulated knowledge of the world and all things.
 Reasoning, which is your ability to learn and perform tasks.
 Reasoning determines the number of bonus skill points you get at each level.
+It is the basis of logic...

 Wisdom is your ability to perceive the world around you and understand how to better perform a task.
 Its sub-abilities are: